 The magistrate can decide that parental responsibility for your child should be changed.
 The law doesn’t talk about children being made wards any more but rather who has parental responsibility.
 Parental responsibility means being the carer and decision maker for a child.

 The magistrate may change parental responsibility for your child to another member of your family or to someone outside your family.
-In some cases, parental responsibility could be given to the Minister for Family and Community Services (FACS).
+In some cases, parental responsibility could be given to the Minister for Communities and Justice (DCJ).

 How long will it be before a decision is made